 You can study languages at UNSW at any level, whether you’re a beginner, intermediate or advanced.
 If you’ve had experience learning a language previously or are a native speaker of a particular language, you’ll be required to complete a language placement so you can be placed at an appropriate starting point.
 The online language placement is for students who are enrolling in a language at UNSW for the first time.

-The online language placements for 2023 is now open.
-Please note you'll only be able to enrol in courses once your enrolment appointment has opened.
+The online language placements for 2024 will open on Tuesday 3 October 2023.
 Please note you'll only be able to enrol in courses once your enrolment appointment has opened.

 Please allow seven working days for us to process your application.
 An email notification of your placement results will be sent to your UNSW email.
 If you don’t receive a notification after seven working days, please email the School Office quoting your student number.